Get The Gore

 It is brash, cute and killer.
 Be forewarned, though, anyone who writes the Gore Gore Girls off as only big hair, go-go boots and reform school allure misses the meat of the matter; slowwitted oglers are liable to get rudely muscled aside when the Girls hit the stage with their fully loaded Gretsch guitars, sweet harmonies and three-on-the-tree energy.

-Simple yet savage songs like “All Grown Up” “Don’t Cry” and “Pleasure Unit” (co-written with nether-worldy rock-and-roll legend Kim Fowley) make you want to take the top down, even if you need a blowtorch to do it.
+Simple yet savage original songs like “Loaded Heart” “Don’t Cry” and “Pleasure Unit” (co-written with nether-worldy rock-and-roll legend Kim Fowley) make you want to take the top down, even if you need a blowtorch to do it.
 Raveups like “Fox in a Box” and “Casino” will have you stashing the half pint in your ass pocket so you can do The Fug or The Swim.

 And these ladies have taste in their covers, as well.
 The psychedelic shimmy of The Poppy Family's “Where Evil Grows” and The Treez' “You Lied to Me Before” will groove the black light crowd right out of their pads.
 Phil Spector's Girl Group powerhouse The Crystals are represented by the singalong middle finger to parents everywhere "All Grown Up;" never has teen rebellion been so cheery and catchy.